 A more honest answer is that people of any and all religions have been known to do things that fall short of their ideals.
 Good people sometimes do bad things and bad people sometimes do good things.
 The world is not all black and white.
 It also includes green and purple.

 When your religion becomes mostly about forms and less about positive values you are headed in a dangerous direction.

 I enjoy hearing people tell me that their faith in their higher power has improved their life.
 I do not enjoy reading attacks on people of other faiths in the name of spreading the truth.

 2. When I say —– (word x) I mean.

 Words are the way we communicate.
-If someone creates their own unique meaning for a word and do not let the rest of us in on that they are off base.
-Use either one of the dictionary definitions, the connotative meaning that most of us understand or create a new word to describe what you are talking about but do not redefine existing words.
+If someone creates their own unique meaning for a word and does not let the rest of us in on that, they are off base.
+Use either one of the dictionary definitions, the connotative meaning that most of us understand, or create a new word to describe what you are talking about, but do not redefine existing words.

 3. Defining away the problem.